|

 medical cannabis use to minors is an area of controversy.
 As in all of medicine,

 one must make a risk/benefit assessment.
-The developmental needs

 of adolescents and children suggest that cannabis use should be discouraged,